microsoft/vscode-docs/api/extension-guides/web-extensions.md

 As described above, web extensions are restricted by the browser runtime environment.
 This disqualifies extensions that depend on libraries written in other languages other than JavaScript.
 Invoking OS commands and forking processes are not possible.

-However, some libraries can be recombined to [WebAssembly](https://webassembly.org/). [vscode-anycode](https://github.com/microsoft/vscode-anycode) is an example as that.
+However, some libraries can be recombined to [WebAssembly](https://webassembly.org/).
+The [vscode-anycode](https://github.com/microsoft/vscode-anycode) extension is an example.

 WebWorkers can be used an alternative to forking processes.
 We have ported several language servers to run as web extensions, including the built-in [json](https://github.com/microsoft/vscode/tree/main/extensions/json-language-features), [css](https://github.com/microsoft/vscode/tree/main/extensions/css-language-features) and [html](https://github.com/microsoft/vscode/tree/main/extensions/html-language-features) language servers.
 The paragraph below gives more details.